unit0xbcd/writeups/huntress2025/root_canal/squiblydoo.md

 Here we can also see the string **squiblydoo** defined as our hiding prefix.

 With the correct signals the rest of the challenge was straightforward.
-It was not necessarily to remove the diamorphine kernel module - since the hidden directory was only masked from being listed, accessing the flag directory would work as long as the user had the correct permissions.
+It was not necessarily to remove the diamorphine kernel module - since the hidden directory was only masked from being listed, accessing the flag directly would work as long as the user had the correct permissions.

 ```
 ctf@ip-10-1-142-194:~$ kill -12 1